-Amarillo College Radiation Therapy APPLICATION CHECKLIST
+APPLICATION CHECKLIST

-THIS IS FOR YOUR PERSONAL USE, DONOT SENDTHISFORMBACKTOTHE PROGRAM DIRECTOR.
+THIS CHECKLIST IS FOR YOUR PERSONAL USE to keep track of your application progress, DO NOT SENDTHISFORMTOTHE PROGRAM DIRECTOR.

 See ADMISSION PROCEDURES SECTION FOR DETAILS

 Application procedures can take time to secure (getting transcripts, immunization records, etc.).
 Please allow plenty of time before deadlines for these procedures!